Study of the intensity of free radical oxidation in mitochondria of endometrioid adenocarcinoma cells depending on the degree of tumor differentiation

 Competing Interests:

-the authors declare that there are no obvious and potential conflicts of interest associated with the publication of this article
+The author declares that there are no obvious and potential conflicts of interest related to the publication of this article.

 A. A. Vereskunova